seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 ## Count frequency of distinct values

-In the previous post, we found out there are only 3 species in our dataset, an obvious next question is: how many of the 344 observations does each of the 3 species account for?
+In the [previous post](/posts/data-in-js-02), we found out there are only 3 species in our dataset.
+An obvious next question is: how many of the 344 observations does each of the 3 species account for?

-Let's first do it for just one species to understand what kind of operation is needed for this task and afterwards look at all species.
+Let's first find out for just one species to understand what kind of operation is needed for this task and afterwards look at all species.

 Out of the 3 species at hand, *Gentoo* sounds like the most fun to me, so we'll count these first.
-Basically, we want to take the array and summarize the number of appearances of *Gentoo*.
-Another way of saying the same is: we want to *reduce* the array (many observations) to a single value (number of *Gentoo* penguins).
+Basically, we want to take the **array** and summarize the number of appearances of *Gentoo*.
+Another way of saying the same is: we want to *reduce* the **array** (many observations) to a single value (number of *Gentoo* penguins).

 Drumroll...